bitFez/PythonBeginnersWorkbook/manuscript/13_Comparative Operators 3 - More If Statements.md

 <tr>
 <td colspan="12">

 Write a programme to comment on how interesting a football match was.
+Remember to use the `elif` command several times like in the example above.
 * If no goals were scored, Python should say `"the game was a bore draw!"`
 * 1-2 goals: `"Not the most interesting game"`
 * 3-5 goals: `"It was a very interesting game"`